-It’s good advice, but I still want my loaf pan pound cakes to look good, so I compiled a list of loaf pound cakes with a nice appearance.
+It's good advice, but I still want my loaf pan pound cakes to look good, so I compiled a list of nice looking loaf pan size pan cakes.

-The first one that came to mind was this Perfect Cream Cheese Pound Cake which has ratios similar to the “Great American” ratios, but calls for a brick of cream cheese instead of liquid.
+The first one that came to mind was Perfect Cream Cheese Pound Cake .
+It has ratios similar to the "Great American" ratios, but calls for a brick of cream cheese instead of liquid.
 The top comes out slightly rounded.
 It does crack, but it's still pretty.

 And then there are the recipes that seemed to be designed especially for loaf pans.
-They’re usually not as dense and moist as the “Great American”, but a cake doesn’t have to be extremely dense and moist to be good.
-King Arthur’s Vanilla Pound Cake is delicious and has a wonderful crusty top and soft center.
+They're usually not as dense and moist as the "Great American", but still good.
+King Arthur's Vanilla Pound Cake is delicious and has a wonderful crusty top and soft center.
 It calls for a combination of bread flour and cake or pastry flour.

-My current favorite is Rose Levy Beranbaum’s Perfect Pound Cake which she designed for an 8×4 inch loaf pan.
-It’s definitely less sweet, and I’d say it’s less moist than other pound cakes, but it improves as it sits and if you add a glaze and/or icing and keep it covered for a day, it’s delicious and has a very fine, tight, crumb.
-Plus there’s the whole benefit of using the Two Stage method which seems so much more convenient than creaming.
+My current favorite is Rose Levy Beranbaum's Perfect Pound Cake which she designed for an 8x4 inch loaf pan.
+It's less sweet and a little less moist than other pound cakes, but it improves as it sits.
+If you add a glaze and/or icing and keep it covered for a day, it's delicious and has a very fine, tight, crumb.
+Plus there's the whole benefit of using the Two Stage method which seems so much more convenient than creaming.

-Another cake designed for a loaf pan is Cook’s Illustrated Classic Pound Cake from 2007 from the January 2007 issue of Cook’s illustrated.
-The article that accompanied it was very informative, but the cake had a lot of egg flavor.
-Even though I didn’t particularly care for the egg flavor, the article answered a lot of my questions on pound cake making technique, such as why the ingredients have to be room temperature, why eggs should be added very slowly, and why cake flour is usually a better choice.
+Another cake designed for a loaf pan is Cook's Illustrated Classic Pound Cake from 2007.
+The article that accompanies it is very informative, but the cake has a lot of egg flavor.
+Even though I don't particularly care for the egg flavor, the article answers a lot of questions on pound cake making technique.
+For instance, why the ingredients have to be room temperature, why eggs should be added very slowly, and why cake flour is usually a better choice.

 Which brings me to the things I've learned.
 Some of you already know these, but I'm mentioning them again for people who know how to bake, but get frustrated with pound cakes for whatever reason.